actilabs/actilist-docs/docs/introduction.md

 sidebar_label: Welcome
 ---

-# ActiList - NFT Marketplace with Secret Auctions and Access Control
+# ActiList - Interactive NFT Marketplace with Secret Auctions and Access Control

 Welcome to ActiList - the first trustless NFT marketplace with confidential bidding and customizable NFT access control.
 ActiList makes buying NFTs more interactive and engaging thanks to different types of auctions, and NFT owners for the first time have full access control over private sensitive attributes of their NFT assets.